 Day 2 — North Iceland/Lake Mývatn

-Begin the day with a flight to the northern city of Akureyri, situated at the head of Eyjafjörður, Iceland’s longest fjord.
-Upon arrival, explore the city and visit the Goðafoss waterfall—one of the most beautiful waterfalls in Iceland, located on the Skjálfandafljót river.
-Next, head to one of Iceland’s most geologically active areas at Lake Mývatn, rich with lava pillars, volcanic cones, and bubbling mud pits.
-The area is also considered one of the best places in Iceland to see the northern lights.
+Begin the day with a flight to the northern city of Akureyri, situated at the head of Eyjafjörður, Iceland’s longest fjord and considered one of the best places in Iceland to see the northern lights.
+Upon arrival, explore the city and head to one of Iceland’s most geologically active areas at Lake Mývatn, rich with lava pillars, volcanic cones, and bubbling mud pits.
 Set out to explore the Skútustaða pseudo craters on the lake’s southern shore, then visit the otherworldly black volcanic formations of Dimmuborgir, home to elves and trolls, according to Icelandic folklore.
-Later, climb Hverfjall crater (conditions permitting) and cap off the day with a soak in local hot springs.
+Later, climb Hverfjall crater (conditions permitting) and cap off the day with time to relax at your hotel before dinner.
 (5 miles hiking, 2-3 hours) Hotel Laxá (B,L,D)

 Day 3 — Lake Mývatn

 Spend the day exploring the Mývatn area.
 Visit Krafla Geothermal Power Plant and learn about this environmentally friendly way of tapping into the Earth’s energy.
 Conditions permitting, don snowshoes for a memorable trek to Víti crater, measuring nearly 1,000 feet across.
 Continue trekking to Leirhnjukur crater, a spectacular geothermal area in the middle of an enormous lava field.
 Then head further east to the magnificent Dettifoss waterfall, considered Europe’s most powerful waterfall, where we snowshoe down to the edge of the falls.
+After dinner, visit the Mývatn Nature Baths and hopefully witness the northern lights.
 (4 miles hiking, 2-3 hours) Hotel Laxá (B,L,D)

 Day 4 — Snæfellsnes Peninsula

-After a morning at leisure, transfer to the airport for our return flight to Reykjavík.
-Upon arrival, drive through the wild landscapes of West Iceland to our hotel, located on the southwestern shore of the Snæfellsnes Peninsula.
+Before heading to the airport for our return flight to Reykjavík, visit the Goðafoss waterfall—one of the most beautiful waterfalls in Iceland, located on the Skjálfandafljót river.
+Upon arrival in Reykjavík, drive through the wild landscapes of West Iceland to our hotel, located on the southwestern shore of the Snæfellsnes Peninsula.
 The Snæfellsjökull, a magnificent stratovolcano which rises from this rugged landscape, provided inspiration for Jules Verne's novel, Journey to the Center of the Earth.
-After checking in to our hotel, set off on a hike through the Búðarhraun lava field to Búðarklettur crater, following a trail which once served as the main route between the farms and fishing outposts of Snæfellsnes.
-(5 miles hiking, 3-4 hours)
+After checking in to our hotel, set off on a hike through the Búðarhraun lava field, following a trail which once served as the main route between the farms and fishing outposts of Snæfellsnes.
+(4 miles hiking, 2-3 hours)

 Hotel Búðir (B,L,D)